A Book of Little Traditions

 The first of which is a shintô priest.
 No priest?
 Heresy you say?
 Not in shintô.
 Many shrines are run and maintained by local communities without the benefit a formally trained shintô priest.
 The local practitioners can be lead by someone periodically appointed from within the community, or by a local family that are experienced laymen.

 Next is the Japanese language both written and spoken.
 This is mainly for communication with other shintô practitioners.
 Although it is changing, much of the information about shintô is still only available in Japanese.
 It's nice, but not necessary for shintô rituals.
-Unless you choose to deal the Japan specific kami in which case we do recommend you speak Japanese, most the kami will be local, and are quite capable of understanding the local language.
+Unless you choose to deal with the Japan specific kami in which case we do recommend you speak Japanese, most the kami will be local, and are quite capable of understanding the local language.

 Finally, there's window dressing, props, clothing, and ritual items.
 If you can afford to get them Japan, go for it.
 However, feel free to substitute locally obtained or crafted items.
 It some ways these can be more meaningful as they are tied to a specific location.